codingdefined/LetsDisc/README.md

 Run the Solution to get the API information : http://localhost:21021/swagger/index.html In Node Terminal (LetsDisc/src/LetsDisc.Web.Host), run npm install and then npm start to run the Angular App

-When adding a new class
+When adding a new class (Make Sure the Default Project is src/LetsDisc.EntityFrameworkCore)

 1. First delete the database
 2. Run `Remove-Migration` from Package Manager Console